ChocPanda/mambda/README.md

   </a>
 </p>

-An opinionated Middleware and lifecycle framework for building service functions in AWS lambda functions.
+A middleware and lifecycle framework for building service functions in AWS lambda functions.

 ## Inspiration

 This project was inspired by [middy js](https://github.com/middyjs/middy), `a stylish library with some excellent tooling for building service functions`.
 The project has taken a few of those ideas and attempts to apply a more [functional programming style](https://codeburst.io/functional-programming-in-javascript-e57e7e28c0e5) to their implementation.
+The project was originally created and started at [aws-middleware-js](https://github.com/ChocPanda/aws-middleware-js)

 ## Contents